truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Configuring application accessibility to user traffic and other services

-To expose the application to user, you need to create **Services**.
+To expose the application to user, you need to create **Service**.
 A service exposes a deployment in 4 different ways:
 * ClusterIP: Exposes the service on an internal IP in the cluster.
-Is not reachable from the outside, only the cluster
+Is not reachable from the outside, only inside the cluster
 * NodePort: Exposes the service on the same port of each selected Node in the cluster using NAT.
 Makes the service accessible from outside the cluster using <NodeIp>:<NodePort>.
 Superset of ClusterIP.
 * LoadBalancer: Creates an external LoadBalancer in the current cloud (if supported, like GCP) and assigns a fixed, external IP to the service.
 Superset of NodePost
 * ExternalName: Exposes the service using an arbitrary name (specified by the externalName in the spec) return the CNAME record with the name.